Anri Jergenia: Early life and career

-After the break-up of the Soviet Union, from 1992 to 2001, Jergenia served as the Prosecutor General of the Republic of Abkhazia, as which, amongst other things, he had to defend Abkhazia's treatment of its prisoners of war.
-On 14 April 1999 Jergenia was re-appointed by the People's Assembly to a second term as Prosecutor General only after several rounds of voting.
+After the break-up of the Soviet Union, from 1992 to 2001, Jergenia served as the Prosecutor General of the Republic of Abkhazia, in which, amongst other things, he had to defend Abkhazia's treatment of its prisoners of war.
+On 14 April 1999, Jergenia was reappointed by the People's Assembly to a second term as Prosecutor General only after several rounds of voting.

 From 1990 to 2002 Jergenia was the chief negotiator and designated representative at the Georgian-Abkhazian peace conference for President Vladislav Ardzinba.
 In this capacity, he personally handled most of the negotiations with Russia, Georgia, the United States and the United Nations.

 Prime minister

-Jergenia was appointed to the post of Prime Minister June 7, 2001.
+Jergenia was appointed to the post of Prime Minister on 7 June 2001.
 Due to President Ardzinba's deteriorating health, Jergenia could lead Abkhazia politically, unlike previous Prime Ministers, who had mainly concerned themselves with economic policy.
 Perhaps even more so than other Abkhazian politicians, he was pro-Russian, and vociferously opposed to reunification with Georgia.
 Jergenia openly discussed working towards associate membership of Russia and encouraged Abkhazians to take up Russian passports, which a large percentage of the population eventually did.
 He also pledged a military alliance with Eduard Kokoity, President of South Ossetia to discourage Georgia from attacking either entity.

 On 29 November 2002, Jergenia was fired by President Ardzinba, officially due to his failure to ensure fulfillment of budget targets and to prepare adequately for winter.
-However, for the first nine months of that year budget had been implemented fully and Jergenia's dismissal was widely seen as politically motivated.
+However, for the first nine months of that year, the budget had been implemented fully, and Jergenia's dismissal was widely seen as politically motivated.
 At the moment of his sacking, he had just returned from Moscow where he had signed a contract on supplying electricity to Krasnodar krai from Abkhazia, and he was widely seen at the time as the main candidate for succeeding Ardzinba as president.
 The President's wife, Svetlana Ardzinba, was Jergenia's first cousin, and Jergenia was thought to have been building up support in Moscow.
 Some think that Ardzinba found that Jergenia was too openly ambitious about the presidency, that he put Russian interests above Abkhazian interest, or that he dropped support for Jergenia due to his unpopularity with the Abkhazian population.

 Jergenia was replaced by former Prime Minister Gennady Gagulia.
 This led to a shift in Abkhazian foreign policy, as Jergenia, while still steadfast on the question of independence, was much more open to negotiations than his successor.

 Jergenia had been a close friend and collaborator of Ardzinba since the 1970s, but the two fell out when Ardzinba dismissed Jergenia as Prime Minister.
 They reconciled after Ardzinba retired as President in 2005.